-Birmingham’s SEA LIFE Centre is home to over 2,000 creatures and is situated in the middle of the city’s bustling Brindleyplace district.
-If you plan your trip in advance you may even be able to catch talks and feeding times with penguins, sharks and turtles, among other species!
+Birmingham’s SEA LIFE Centre is home to more than 2,000 creatures and is situated in the middle of the city’s bustling Brindleyplace district.
+If you plan your trip in advance you may even be able to catch talks and feeding times with penguins, sharks and turtles, among other species.

 The city’s biggest museum offers free entry, although donations are welcomed.
 Here, kids can learn all about the Victorians, the Egyptians, the Romans and World War II in the museum’s various exhibition halls and activity rooms, with the latter packed with interactive displays.

 For a unique experience, why not indulge in some 3D cinema?
 Cineworld on Broad Street is the home of IMAX 3D, and more recently 4DX, a revolutionary cinematic experience that stimulates all the senses.
-Special effects in 4DX include wind, fog, lightning, rain, bubbles and scents, which the kids will love.
+Special effects in 4DX include wind, fog, lightning, rain, bubbles and scents, which kids are guaranteed to love.

 Ackers is an outdoor adventure park based in Sparkbrook, just outside the city centre.
 Perfect for all the family, Ackers offers dry slopes for skiing, snowboarding and tobogganing, as well as spaces for climbing, water sports and orienteering activities.

 For the explorers in the family, look no further than the Lickey Hills.
 Located in Rednal on the southern edge of Birmingham, this country park boasts 212 hectares of unspoilt land.
-This certified country park has a Green Flag Award and is home to wildlife including lizards, grass snakes and a range of birds.
-If exploring has tired the kids out, head for the park’s café adjacent to the car parks.
+This certified country park has a Green Flag award (recognising it as one of the top green spaces in the UK) and is home to wildlife including lizards, grass snakes and a range of birds.
+If exploring has tired the kids out, head for the park’s café next to the car park.